 Second is time.
 Your espresso should start flowing about 5-10 seconds you start the shot and hit the target brew ratio anywhere between 20-40 seconds, depending on coffee.
 Brew time outside the range is very likely under or over extract.

-If espresso taste sour all the way (under-extract), grind finer.
+If espresso tastes sour all the way (under-extract), grind finer.
 Bitter and dry long aftertaste (over-extract), grind coarser.
 The bottom line, if the aftertaste is unpleasant, pretty sure the grind size is at the wrong one.

-Don't forget to taste your espresso with a non heated cup!
+Don't forget to taste your espresso with a non-heated cup!
 There you'll get a more accurate tasting as our palate tastes the best at body temperature.
 Your espresso definitely taste better as espresso cools down!

 A top tip!
 Sometimes you’ll notice that the grind size is the pretty much right there, ie nice flow rate plus time is within the range, but somehow it’s just a little sour or bitter.